 The public car parking areas are all along the road taking to the village

-In the high season a booth with assistant during day time provides info for parking cars
+In the high season a booth with assistant during day time provides info for parking cars and rates.

 In case you do not want to drive to Corniglia remember you can still park your car in La Spezia and reach Corniglia by train.

 During day time a shuttle bus serves the station to take passengers up to the the village main square